The MLS program does not make sense for everybody but should be useful for several different types of students.

 - A personal interview may also be required.

-MLS classes will begin on Tuesday, August 18, 2015.
-All MLS students will start the Program by taking Introduction to American Law (3 credits) , and Legal Research & Writing for MLS Students (3 credits), which together will provide a foundation in legal concepts, legal reasoning, and legal writing that will allow you to gain the greatest benefit from your remaining courses.
+MLS classes will begin on Monday, August 21, 2017, however, entering MLS students should plan to be at the College of Law at least one evening during the Orientation period that begins the week of August 14, 2017.
+All MLS students will start the Program by taking Introduction to American Law (2 credits) ) in conjunction with Independent Legal Research (1 credit) , and Legal Research & Writing for MLS Students (3 credits), which together will provide a foundation in legal concepts, legal reasoning, and legal writing that will allow you to gain the greatest benefit from your remaining courses.

 No. American Bar Association regulations do not permit any academic credits earned prior to beginning a JD program to be credited toward the JD degree.